lauthtom/dotfiles/linux-server/README.md

-# How to Fix no Sound on Ubuntu Server
+# speakHow to Fix no Sound on Ubuntu Server

+## Basic Programms
   * speaker-test -t wav -c 6 ( test the speaker if they work )
   * pavucontrol ( opens a gui to control input and output devices )

-To set the right output
+## To set the right output
   * pact list short sinks ( list all available devices )
   * pacmd set-default-sink 1 ( set the right output

-Set it to default
+## Set it to default
   * cd /etc/pulse/
   * sudo vim default.pa
   * scroll to the bottom, where two lines started with -set will be commented out.
 Now uncomment these lines